 The green points are intersections of following lines:

-Now we take next generation of the approximation of the von Koch snowflake.
+Now we take next generation of the approximation of von Koch's snowflake.
 We observe that we can cover the boundary using few blue and lime regions. \\ In blue regions we repeat the first step of the construction.
 In the lime part we do the following (Figure \ref{KON4}).

 and $R(6)=P(2)$, $R(7)=P(1)$, where $P(1),P(2)$ are points from the previous step of construction.
 In the end we have constructed five new polygons.
 What is important vertices on the boundary of given region coincide with the corresponding vertices from the neighboring regions (Figure \ref{KON6}).